bad1987/html-css-javascript-2025-2026/docs/module-02-html-structure/README.md

-# Module 2 : Structure et Sémantique HTML
+# Module 02 - HTML Structure and Semantics

-## Aperçu
+## Overview
-Maintenant que vous connaissez les bases du HTML, construisons une structure de page web appropriée.
-Vous apprendrez les éléments HTML sémantiques qui donnent du sens à votre contenu et rendent vos sites accessibles à tous, y compris les lecteurs d'écran et les moteurs de recherche.
+Now that you know the basics of HTML, this module focuses on building well-structured pages using semantic elements.
+You will learn how to give meaning to your content, improve accessibility, and help search engines and assistive technologies better understand your pages.

-## Objectifs d'Apprentissage
+## Objectives
-À la fin de ce module, vous serez capable de :
+By the end of this module, you will be able to:
-- Utiliser des éléments HTML sémantiques pour une meilleure structure
+- Use semantic HTML elements to create meaningful structure
-- Créer du contenu web accessible
+- Build accessible web content
-- Construire des mises en page de page web complètes
+- Create complete page layouts with sections and navigation
-- Ajouter des images, liens et multimédia
+- Add images, links, and basic media
-- Comprendre la structure des documents HTML
+- Understand the overall structure of an HTML document

-## Prérequis
+## Prerequisites
-- Module 1 : Connaissances HTML de base
+- Module 01 - Introduction to Web Development: basic HTML knowledge
-- Compréhension des balises de base (h1, p, ul, etc.)
+- Understanding of basic tags (h1, p, ul, etc.)

-## Matériaux Nécessaires
+## Required Materials
-- Éditeur VS Code avec extension Live Server
+- VS Code with Live Server extension
-- Images d'exemple (ou utilisez des URLs d'images en ligne)
+- Sample images (or online image URLs)

-## Structure de Session
+## Session Structure
-- Session 1 : Éléments HTML Sémantiques (30 min)
+- Session 1: Semantic HTML Elements (30 min)
-- Session 2 : Liens, Images et Multimédia (30 min)
+- Session 2: Links, Images, and Media (30 min)
-- Activité Pratique : Construire une Page de Recette Complète (1 heure)
+- Practical Activity: Build a Complete Recipe Page (1 hour)

-## Théorie : HTML Sémantique
+## Theory: Semantic HTML

-### Pourquoi le HTML Sémantique est Important
+### Why Semantic HTML Matters
-Le HTML sémantique utilise des balises significatives qui décrivent le but du contenu :
+Semantic HTML uses meaningful tags that describe the purpose of content.

-**Avantages :**
+Benefits:
-- **Accessibilité** : Les lecteurs d'écran peuvent mieux naviguer
+- Accessibility: Screen readers can navigate pages more easily
-- **SEO** : Les moteurs de recherche comprennent votre contenu
+- SEO: Search engines better understand your content
-- **Maintenabilité** : Le code est plus facile à lire et à mettre à jour
+- Maintainability: Code is easier to read and update
-- **Standards** : Suit les meilleures pratiques du développement web
+- Standards: Encourages modern web best practices

 ### Éléments Sémantiques Courants